 Ideal Candidate

-We will recruit a class of 13-15 fellows, representing the diversity of Pierce County.
+- We will recruit a class of 13-15 fellows

 Time Commitment

-Participation is key to success of the program.
-Fellows commit to engage in the following:
+Participation is key to the success of the program.
+Fellows commit to engaging in orientation and kickoff events, regular cohort gatherings, retreats, reflection and assessment conversations, occasional readings and independent work, and the graduation celebration.

 Resources for Fellows

-- Fellows receive a stipend of $8,500 to honor their investment of time, based on fully meeting participation requirements.
+- Fellows receive a stipend of $8,500 to honor their investment of time, based on meeting participation requirements

 About Jane